jamespan/investors-blog/_columns/Barrons_Weekly/2024-12-02/13-ge-aerospace-stock-tesla-att-costco-6c1026ff.md

 ---
-layout: content
+layout: post
 title: >-
   Largest U.S. Pension Sold GE Aerospace and Tesla Stock, Bought AT&T and Costco
 date: 2024-11-24 03:00 -0500
 author:
 tags: ['Markets', 'Inside Scoop']
+description: >-
-description: Calpers sold GE Aerospace and Tesla stock, and bought more shares of AT&T and Costco in the third quarter.
+  Calpers sold GE Aerospace and Tesla stock, and bought more shares of AT&T and Costco in the third quarter.
 ---